archondigital/archondigital.github.io/_posts/2014-06-20-moving-to-jekyll-from-wordpress.md

 5.	**Liquid.** I've been using [Mixture.io][9] on some of my projects and that was where I ran into using [Liquid as a templating language][10].
 I also intend to publish a boilerplate for Mixture that would work for Jekyll and Foundation 5.
 I seriously considered using Mixture instead of Jekyll at some point since I found their "collections" feature more stable than Jekyll offers but I wanted to have a "self-hosted" or a Github pages powered site that made use of.

-6.	**Ambition.** I want to create my own CMS similar to [Statamic][8] but for free and one that runs on Node and one that can work as either a flat file CMS or on a lightweight or noSQL database.
+6.	**Future plans.** I want to create my own open source CMS project similar to [Statamic][8], but for free, and one that runs on Node and one that can work as either a flat file CMS or on a lightweight or noSQL database.

 ### Sayonara WordPress?